StuyPulse/cv-edu-2017/README.md

 - `void Core.bitwise_not(Mat input, Mat output);`
 - `void Core.bitwise_xor(Mat input1, Mat input2, Mat output);`

+  XOR is "exclusive or".
+This means OR, but not AND.

-For example, you can filter the hue channel and the value channel, and then AND them together with Core.bitwise_and to get a Mat filtered by both hue and value.
+For example, you can filter the hue channel and the value channel, and then `bitwise_and` them together with Core.bitwise_and to get a Mat filtered by both hue and value.

 **These only work if each input Mat has the same number of channels**